AguaClara/UASB/UASB_Manual_Spring2018.md

 #### Pulse Flow: Tipping bucket
 ![Tipping Bucket Design 1](/Images/Tipping_Bucket_Drawing_1.png)
-<p align="center">Figure XX: A conceptual illustration of the dual tipping bucket design, created from PVC elbows.
+<p align="center">Figure 6: A conceptual illustration of the dual tipping bucket design, created from PVC elbows.
 As one bucket tips, the other fills up.  </p>

 The inspiration for the tipping bucket design came from Ed Gottlieb, who referenced [tipping bucket systems ](https://www.youtube.com/watch?v=WdxXrvV6Lqo) that can be found in waterparks.
 After discussion, the a new design was developed that inspired by rain gauges.
 A demonstration of how it works can be seen [here](https://www.youtube.com/watch?v=qzKWzTe7CEg).
 While the rain gauge continuously dumps water, this system would hold the wastewater until it contains enough water to deliver an adequate pulse flow.
 It then dumps the water into funnels that connect to the influent pipes to the reactor.
 This alternating, two-way design was chosen over a single tipping bucket for a number of reasons.